 Get Started Here :: Military Veteran Student Checklist

-- Complete the Application for the College Opportunity Fund (COF) at www.rrcc.edu/college-opportunity-fund.
+Complete the Application for the College Opportunity Fund (COF).
 This stipend may pay a portion of your in-state tuition costs.
 If you need to establish Colorado residency for tuition purposes, bring a copy of your DD-214 (Must be honorably discharged) and a Colorado ID to Janis Egan in the Admissions Department.

 Designed to help students successfully navigate the college experience, Red Rocks 101 covers important topics such as class registration, financial aid, degree and certificate options, and student services.
-You can access the online orientation at: www.rrcc.edu/orientation.
+You can access the online orientation here.

 Colorado requires all students to complete a math and language assessment before taking classes at any state school (unless you qualify for an exemption).
 The assessment is free and computerized, no appointment is necessary, and there’s no such thing as failing (it just helps place you in the right classes).
-Find out more at www.rrcc.edu/assessment.
+Visit RRCC Assessment to find out more.
 If you have taken any college coursework prior to starting classes at RRCC, please provide your transcripts, as they may exempt you from the assessment test or give you credit for prior learning.
-Please visit our Student Records web page for more information at www.rrcc.edu/student-records.
+Please visit our Student Records web page for more information.
 You might also be exempt from the assessment if you scored at or above the scores below on the ACT or SAT within the past 5 years.
-You may also receive credit for your military training.
-Visit PLAcredit.com for more information.

 ACT SCORES: Reading: 17, English: 18, Math 19.
 SAT: Reading: 800-830, English: 840-870, Math 880-920

 Our experienced advisors will interpret your assessment results, and help pick the right classes for your chosen degree program.
 Have a question about which certificate or degree is right for you?
 Your advisor can help point you in the right direction.
-Stop by the Advising area for more information or visit their webpage at www.rrcc.edu/advising.
+Stop by the Advising area for more information or visit the Advising department website.
 Walk-ins welcome!

 If you are receiving GI Bill benefits be sure to let your advisor know, and ensure that they initial your “blue sheet” (This is our Authorization for VA Certification form).
 You can pick up a blue sheet from either outside of the Certifying Official Office, Rm.
-1005 on the Lakewood Campus, or print one here: http://www.rrcc.edu/veteran-services/blue-certification-form
+1005 on the Lakewood Campus, or print one from the Blue Certification Form page here.